maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 Sometimes it is also necessary to manually configure your IDE.

-In IntelliJ IDEA, open `Settings` and add `-parameters` to the field: Build, Execution, Deployment &rarr; Compiler &rarr; Java Compiler &rarr; Additional command line parameters.
+In IntelliJ IDEA, open `Settings` and add `-parameters` to the following field.

+- Build, Execution, Deployment &rarr; Compiler &rarr; Java Compiler &rarr; Additional command line parameters

-In Eclipse IDE, open `Preferences` and activate the checkbox: Java &rarr; Compiler &rarr; Store information about method parameters (usable via reflection).
+In Eclipse IDE, open `Preferences` and activate the following checkbox.

+- Java &rarr; Compiler &rarr; Store information about method parameters (usable via reflection)

 ### Core Container